python/devguide/committing.rst

 column width should be used.
 There is no indentation or leading marker in the file (e.g. ``-``).
 There is also no need to start the entry with the issue number since it is part of the file name.
 You can use :ref:`inline markups <rest-inline-markup>` too.
-Here is an example of a NEWS entry::
+Here is an example of a ``NEWS`` entry::

    Fix warning message when :func:`os.chdir` fails inside :func:`test.support.temp_cwd`.
 Patch by Chris Jerdonek.

 The inline Sphinx roles like ``:func:`` can be used help readers find more information.
-You can build html and verify that the link target is appropriate by using :ref:`make html <building-using-make>`.
+You can build HTML and verify that the link target is appropriate by using :ref:`make html <building-using-make>`.

 While Sphinx roles can be beneficial to readers, they are not required.